 "Some of my friends.
 Rebecca told them what we did for her.
 What we do.
 Some people have been getting hurt around campus and they want us to come look into it."

-Shifting to lean on the table, Dean sighed.
-"Oh."
+Shifting to lean on the table, Dean breathed, "Oh."

 Sam shrugged, grimness coloring his actions and body.

 "Do they think Jess is the one hurting people?"
-More nausea rippled through his stomach even as he asked it.
+Nerves rippled through his stomach even as he asked it.
 He couldn't even imagine what Sam must be feeling.

 "Are they sure it was Jess they saw?"

-Sam grimaced as he relayed, "Just…that she needs help and the single word 'alone.'"
+Sam grimaced as he repeated Rebecca's words.
+"Just…that she needs help and the single word 'alone.'"